saloni33/android_documentation/README.md

   | IMPORTANCE_LOW | Shows in the tray.
 No pop-up.
 No sound. |
   | IMPORTANCE_NONE | Doesn’t show up.
 Kind of blocked notifications. |

-&nbsp; &nbsp; The sample code for creating a channel is -
+&nbsp; &nbsp; &nbsp; &nbsp; The sample code for creating a channel is -
   ```
   private void createNotificationChannel() {
       // Create the NotificationChannel, but only on API 26+ because